Concussion Facts

 Remember that brain is housed within the cranium (aka your skull) and when you experience a blow to the head or a jarring movement your brain can move and twist with your cranium resulting in injury to your brain.

-– Consensus Statement on Concussion in Sport – the 4th International Conference on Concussion in Sport held in Zurich, November 2012
+Consensus Statement on Concussion in Sport – the 6th International Conference on Concussion in Sport held in Amsterdam, November 2022

 What are the Symptoms of a Concussion?

-Let's breakdown the symptoms you can experience with a concussion.
-We've put together this visual to show how symptoms can intersect in creating your concussion experience.
+First, let's breakdown the symptoms you can have with a concussion.
+We've put together this visual to show how symptoms exist creating your concussion experience.

 Physical Symptoms